brianmhunt/brianmhunt.github.io/src/content/post/2020-03-23-covid-calculator.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/knockout/3.5.1/knockout-latest.js" integrity="sha256-6JV7sYKlBHsHvqCkn9IrEWFLGrmsW4KG/LIln0hljnM=" crossorigin="anonymous"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.24.0/moment-with-locales.min.js" integrity="sha256-AdQN98MVZs44Eq2yTwtoKufhnU+uZ7v2kXnD5vqzZVo=" crossorigin="anonymous"></script>

-The following is an calculator that can be used to make estimates about the exponential growth phase of the COVID pandemic.
+The following is a calculator that can be used to make estimates about the exponential growth phase of the COVID pandemic.

 It is purely a mathematical estimator, and has no underlying insight into the